 The dip factor is an old trick, but unfortunately, many parents are tempted to give kids ketchup on everything or bury the vegetables in icky ranch dressing.
 Give your child a little credit and let them try it just the way it was intended, you might be surprised!

 Burned out on trying to get kids to eat?
-Don’t want to be a short order cook?
-Try our One Recipe, Two Ways, your kids will thank you!
+Don’t want to be a short-order cook?
+Try some of our recipe ebooks; There’s something for everyone!